Renogy 200W Portable Solar Panel

 The efficiency?

 One owner backs that up.
-They pulled a full 200 watts into a 1000 Plus using the sun alignment guide.
+They report pulling a full 200 watts into a 1000 Plus using the sun alignment guide.

 Plus:

 Built-in USB-C and USB-A ports charge your phone right off the panel.
-Annie skipped the power station entirely at camp.
+No power station in the loop at all.

 Here is the trade:

-At 14.33 pounds it stays in the truck, not on the hike.
+At 14.33 pounds this is a truck panel, not a hiking one.
 It also stretches near 7.5 feet when open, so you need a clear flat patch to spread it out.

 It seals to IP68 for rain and wet ground, and Jackery backs it with a 5-year warranty.